Heatwaves have caused more death in Australia than any other natural hazard.

 Contact Adelaide Metro for bus, train and tram services:

-- Adults should drink two to three litres of water a day even if you don't feel thirsty.
+- Adults should drink two to three litres of water a day even if they don't feel thirsty.

-- If you are breastfeeding or bottle feeding your baby this may need to be more often than usual.
+- If you are breastfeeding or bottle-feeding your baby this may need to be done more often than usual.

 - Babies who are more than six months old can be offered small amounts of cooled boiled water, after or between feeds.